Zelmo Beaty: College

+He was a "Little All-American" in 1962.
+As a junior (1960-61), UPI named him to its first-team small college All-America basketball team, after having been named to the third-team a year earlier.
+He was also an NAIA All-American and NCAA All-American in 1959-60, and participated in the Olympic tryouts.

 NBA

 St. Louis Hawks

-He was selected with the third pick of the 1962 National Basketball Association (NBA) Draft by the St. Louis Hawks.
-Beaty was named to the inaugural NBA All-Rookie Team in 1963.
+Beaty was selected with the third pick of the 1962 NBA draft by the St. Louis Hawks.
+Beaty was named to the inaugural NBA All-Rookie Team in 1963, along with Dave DeBusschere, Terry Dischinger, John Havlicek and Chet Walker.
 He averaged more than 20 points per game in three different seasons, and over ten rebounds per game in six of his seven seasons with the Hawks.
 A physical player, Beaty led the NBA in personal fouls in 1962–63 and 1965–66, and tied for the league lead in disqualifications during the 1963–64 season.

-On December 3, 1967, Beaty scored an NBA career high 42 points in a 123-109 win over the Seattle SuperSonics.
-During the 1969 NBA Playoffs, the first Hawks postseason in Atlanta, Beaty averaged 22.5 points (his highest NBA playoffs average) and 12.9 rebounds in 11 games before, in a pattern familiar for the 1960s Hawks, they were eliminated in the Western Division Finals, the round before the NBA Finals.
+On December 3, 1967, Beaty scored an NBA career high 42 points in a 123–109 win over the Seattle SuperSonics.
+During the 1969 NBA Playoffs, the first Hawks postseason in Atlanta, Beaty averaged 22.5 points (his highest NBA playoffs average) and 12.9 rebounds in 11 games.
+In a pattern familiar for the 1960s Hawks, they were eliminated in the Western Division Finals by the Los Angeles Lakers, the round before the NBA Finals.

 During his Hawks tenure, Beaty made two NBA All-Star Game appearances in 1966 and 1968, and helped the Hawks reach the playoffs every season of his tenure.
 In 1969, Beaty left the NBA to play in the rival American Basketball Association (ABA).

+After playing in the ABA, Beaty returned to the NBA for one final year, 1974–1975, playing 69 games for the Los Angeles Lakers.